raelovejoy/raelog/_posts/2026-01-16-the-internet-got-too-big.md

 Capitalism couldn't cure loneliness, no, it just got packaged differently and sold back to everyone (again).
 Like it's a personal flaw instead of the obvious outcome of how things evolved (or more accurately, devolved).

+Of course, the current internet is not a complete world (despite its name, "world wide web").
+It’s definitely not as beautiful as the real world.
+But the internet is dense enough to live inside, hollow enough to fall inside, and lonely enough inside, with enough time.
+Sometimes more lonely, because you’re surrounded but still feel invisible.

-The internet used to make the world feel big because it revealed depth.
-Now it feels as big—or bigger—than the actual world because it’s all scale and no intimacy.
+The current internet feels as big—or bigger—than the actual world because it’s all scale and no intimacy.
 It's big tech but small thinking.
 It's endless presence (and not *that* kind), but very little being met.
 It's infinite content, but shallow meaning.
 Everything got hollowed out.

-Of course, this internet, this "world wide web" is not a complete world.
-It’s definitely not as beautiful as the real one.
-But it’s dense enough to live inside, hollow enough to fall inside, and lonely enough inside, with enough time.
-Sometimes more lonely, because you’re surrounded but still feel invisible.

 So yeah, I miss the wholesome wide web, not because of nostalgia, but grief.
+The old internet used to make the world feel big because it revealed depth.

 Sometimes I wonder: if you could reset the internet, which version would you choose?
 The sprawling, optimized, expensive, always-on city we live in now—or the smaller, messier thing it used to be, where getting lost felt like discovery instead of disappearance.